-Your credit score is one of the main factors lenders look at when deciding weather or not to approve a home loan.
+Your credit score is one of the main factors lenders look at when deciding whether or not to approve a home loan.
 You can get your credit scores for free from Credit Sesame and Credit Karma.
 While these are just consumer scores, the scores lenders see will be different.
 It will at least give you a good idea of where your scores are.

 Many consumers choose not to apply with multiple lenders because they are afraid of hurting their credit score.
 However, FICO, the credit scoring company used by most lenders.
 Allows a “rate shopping period” so consumers can apply with multiple lenders without affecting their credit score.

-They can check rates, payments and terms with several lenders to get you the best deal, it also means they are more likely to get you approved if you’re on the border of being approved.
+They can check rates, payments, and terms with several lenders to get you the best deal.
+It also means they are more likely to get you approved if you’re on the border of being approved.

-If you’re a first-time home buyer a mortgage broker can help explain the process and go over all the types of mortgage programs available because they have access to everything.
-First-time buyers also have lower scores on average and a broker probably works with subprime, direct lenders, and bad credit lenders.
+If you’re a first-time homebuyer, a mortgage broker can help explain the process and go over all the types of mortgage programs available because they have access to everything.
+First-time buyers also have lower scores on average, and a broker probably works with subprime, direct lenders, and bad credit lenders.